 This step involves familiarization with company policies and procedures.
 Compliance onboarding may also include understanding documentary processes, such as signing off on NDAs, non-compete agreements, and password policies.

-The goal of this step is to ensure a new employee knows the necessary policies they need to comply with while working at the organization.
+This step aims to ensure that new employees are aware of the policies they must follow while working at the organization.

 2. Clarification